Skip to main content

 A wellness app’s data transitions from personal information to protected health information the moment it is used by a healthcare provider to deliver care.

-This distinction is the foundation of privacy.
+This distinction is the foundation of digital health privacy.
 A wellness app you download from an app store to track your fitness goals operates in a different regulatory universe than one provided by your employer as part of its group health plan.

 The former is a direct-to-consumer tool, while the latter is a component of a formal healthcare benefit, making the data it collects PHI.
 Understanding this contextual shift is the first step in comprehending the legal and ethical responsibilities that govern the flow of your most personal biological data.